the-other-mariana/affine-transformations-webgl/README.md

 ## Usage

 Download this folder and store it in your computer.<br />
-Double click on the file `Example01.html` in other to open the software in your default browser.<br />
+Double click on the file `Example01.html` in order to open the software in your default browser.<br />
 Inside the file `Example01.html`, on line 99, you can change the source code between `app3.js`, `app2.js` or `app.js`.<br />
 The main and final alternative code is `app3.js`, but the other two codes do the same thing in a much more explicit and interesting way.